Loomd/nand2tetris/06-assembler/README.md

 # Hack Assembler

 This repository contains an **Assembler** for the **Hack machine**, designed as part of the Nand2Tetris project.
-The Hack machine is a simple 16-bit computer with a minimal instruction set, perfect for educational purposes.
-This assembler translates Hack assembly language programs (`.asm` files) into binary machine language (`.hack` files) that can be executed by the Hack CPU.
+The Hack machine is a simple 16-bit computer and the assembler translates Hack assembly language programs (`.asm` files) into binary machine language (`.hack` files) that can be executed by the Hack CPU.

 [](...menustart)